|Music Museum - Reflection on the role of Curator

 The theme of the day is Museums (memory + creativity) = social change

-Also, another amazing innovation to discuss: the first Earth to International Space Station collaborative music performance thanks to Chris Hadfield and BareNaked Ladies choir.
-Is Somebody Singing?
+Also, another amazing innovation is the first Earth to International Space Station collaborative music performance thanks to Chris Hadfield and BareNaked Ladies choir.

 Science off the Sphere: Space Soundwaves II- Electric Didgeridoo (You Tube pub.
 1 June, 2012).

 Astronaut Cady Coleman plays flute on International Space Station (You Tube pub.
 7 April, 2011).

 Costume suggestions from Digital wood didgeridoo You Tube.

 |Arts/Music Integration in Everyday Life and Learning